aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 title: "How to Create Radial Gradient – Gradient Addition in PostScript"
 linktitle: "How to Create Radial Gradient – Gradient Addition in PostScript"
 second_title: "Aspose.Page Java API"
-description: "Learn how to create radial gradient effects in Java PostScript documents using Aspose.Page.
+description: "Learn how to create radial gradient and add vertical gradient effects in Java PostScript documents using Aspose.Page.
 Step‑by‑step guides for diagonal, horizontal, radial, and vertical gradients."
 weight: 25
 url: /java/postscript-gradient-addition/
-date: 2025-12-05
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}